Johns Hopkins University Overview

 - For the 2017-2018 academic year, 97% of the faculty were full-time.

-- Students who graduate from Johns Hopkins with a bachelor's degree make about $73,200 a year.
-That's 79% more than those who graduate from other schools.
+- After graduation, Johns Hopkins bachelor's degree recipients go on to jobs where they make $73,200 a year.
+That's about 79% more than their peers at other schools.

 - On average, it takes about 4.1 years for students from Johns Hopkins to earn a bachelor's degree.
 This is excellent when compared to the average of 4.4 years.

 Johns Hopkins University Rankings